How do I register for a course?

 What should I wear?

-Most of our courses are hands-on so we suggest that you wear practical comfortable clothing.
-Since treatments/techniques are a large component of the course you will be practicing on other attendees.
+We recommend that you wear practical, comfortable clothing.
+Most of our courses are hands-on and lab based.
+Manual therapy assessments, treatments, and techniques are a large component of our courses and you will be practicing on other attendees.
 IAMT will notify each registered attendee of any other clothing requirements via e-mail prior to the course.

 Is payment required at the time of registration?